DOPEAMEAN1/DOPEAMEAN1/README.md

 - 📫 How to reach me on Twitter: @Dopeamean2022 By Email: JWcgc30@gmail.com On IG: @DopeAMean1

 My name is Josephis K. wade and I am a Developer, Content Creator, IT Professional, Musician, Enturapenure, Entertainer, and Crypto- currency Enthusiest.
-My biggest goal to date is ti create the EmPower Blockchain.
+My biggest goal to date is ti create the EmPower1 Blockchain.
 I've been looking to collabarate with like-minded people on the project and I hope to meet some here,

 <!---